Usage¶

 after a scheduled wake-up time, e.g. to modify settings or check log files.

-For this use case, you can set webapp.py
+For this use case, you can set webapp as primary auto-run script and

 web app will be terminated and the recording script will be started automatically.